Jeremycouturier/NcorpiON/README.md

 You can install NcorpiON with the git command

       git clone git@github.com:Jeremycouturier/NcorpiON.git

-Later on, you can update NcorpiON by running
+or if you prefer, you can simply download the repository on your computer.
+If you install NcorpiON through git, you can later on get updates by running

       git pull